-Losing your dog is a very traumatic and overwhelming experience, but taking quick action will increase your chances of getting your pet home as safely and quickly as possible.
+Losing your dog or cat is a very traumatic and overwhelming experience, but taking quick action will increase your chances of getting your pet home as safely and quickly as possible.

 Lost Pet Action Plan